MISSING OUT ON PURPOSE

 Some people go on retreats to find themselves.

-I went because I couldn’t sleep — and because the only moments I felt like myself were the ones I spent alone, wandering into the green.
+I went because I couldn’t sleep, and because the only time I felt anything close to myself was when I slipped away alone into the green.

-In the days before the jungle walk, my mind was a carousel of half-thoughts and noise, a mix of frustration and sadness I couldn’t quite name.
-I was miles from home, tucked into a place that promised healing, but the only real relief came when I slipped away on my own.
+In the days before the jungle walk, my mind kept circling the same mess: frustration, sadness, restlessness.
+It was loud enough to wear me out and vague enough that I couldn’t pin it down.
+I was miles from home in a place built around healing, but the only real relief came when I got away from everyone else.

 They scheduled a group outing: a hike to a remote beach to gather clay for face masks.
 We piled into a van and wound down a narrow, one-lane mountain road.
 Whenever another vehicle appeared, someone had to reverse until there was enough space to pass.
-A slow, bumpy ride where hesitation wasn’t an option.
+It was slow and bumpy, and whenever another vehicle appeared, someone had to commit.

 While others gathered for instructions, we were warned the water was rough.
 Most of the group went off to find clay.
 I stayed behind with a staff member and two other guests.
-Liliana glanced at me and asked if I wasn’t worried about FOMO — fear of missing out.
+Liliana glanced at me and asked if I wasn’t worried about FOMO.

 I blinked.